- Buy DOGE and 50+ other cryptos

 Based on the LuckyCoin protocol, a fork of Litecoin, Dogecoin uses the Scrypt encryption algorithm.
 Dogecoin was instantly popular in the crypto community, and within two months of its launch, it had a market capitalization of $74 million.
 DOGE’s value has experienced several rises and falls since then, reaching its all time high in January 2018 with a market cap of more than $2 billion and a price of $0.017359.

-If you’re thinking of buying any Dogecoin, make sure you consider the following factors first:
+If you’re thinking of buying Dogecoin in Canada, weigh the following factors against your financial goals:

 You must be logged in to post a comment.